monmaya/pyb-data-contracts/docs/en/articles/01-fundamentals.md

-# Revolutionizing Data Management with Data Contracts
+# Revolutionizing data management with data contracts

 It's 3 AM.
 The support team receives a critical alert: the data pipeline feeding the real-time sales dashboard is down.
 Preliminary analysis reveals that the e-commerce team changed the order data format without notice.
 A required field was renamed, and now the entire processing chain is paralyzed.
 This situation, unfortunately too common, illustrates a frequently overlooked reality: data is not just an asset; it's a product that requires rigorous lifecycle management.

-## The Daily Life Without Data Contracts
+## The daily life without data contracts

 Imagine a growing e-commerce company.
 Several teams work in parallel on different parts of the system: